pAET-TBG/Supplementary-Data-Codes/README.md

 ## Hardware Requirements

-We recommend a computer with 32G DRAM, AMD Ryzen 7 6800H with Radeon Graphics 3.20 GHz CPU, and a NVIDIA GeForce RTX 3070 Ti GPU to run most data analysis source codes.
+We recommend a computer with 32G DRAM, AMD Ryzen 7 6800H with Radeon Graphics 3.20 GHz CPU, and an NVIDIA GeForce RTX 3070 Ti GPU to run most data analysis source codes.

 ## Software Requirements